About the NFD Art Contest

 How large should the artwork be?

-All artwork should be able to fit inside a 13"x 17" envelope or smaller.
+All physical artwork should be able to fit inside a 13"x 17" envelope or smaller.
+Digital entries must be at least between 300 to 600 DPI and in jpeg format.

 What do I need to submit?